MMacdonald07/Task_Manager/README.md

 Clone this repository to your machine using https://github.com/MMacdonald07/Task_Manager.git

 ### Setup
+This API requires MongoDB to be installed and active so a database can be altered while the program is running.
+This can be done [here](https://docs.mongodb.com/manual/administration/install-community).

 Use the package manager npm to install prerequisite node modules so the program can run:

 ```bash
 npm install
 ```
+After this, some environmental variables will need setting up: the port \(can set to 3000\), your json webtoken secret, sendgrid API key and your MongoDB database URL \(can set to mongodb://127.0.0.1:27017/task-manager\).

 ## Usage
 Requests are ready to be made from https://macd-task-manager.herokuapp.com with an API client.